fkaduk/kobodeck/README.md

 - Highlights, notes, annotations, in-progress percentage and reading positions are not synchronized from the Kobo device to Readeck.
 - There are no options to fetch archived articles or favorites only.

+# TODO

+- use stable release of readeck in vm test